sktime/skpro/docs/introduction.rst

 The skpro predictions are hence forecasts of a genuine probabilistic kind that are a primary interest for many real-world applications.

+This is skpro in a nutshell.
 Continue to the comprehensive :doc:`user_guide` to learn more.

 .. _scikit-learn: http://scikit-learn.org/
 .. _Dr Franz Király: https://www.ucl.ac.uk/statistics/people/franz-kiraly